On the relationship between logarithmic TAQ and logarithmic THH: Logarithmic ring spectra

 \item Let $A$ be a commutative symmetric ring spectrum and let $x \in \pi_{n_2 - n_1}(A)$ be a homotopy class, represented by a map $x \colon S^{n_2} \to A_{n_1}$.
 Then $x$ can be regarded as a point The point $x$ is adjoint to a morphism ${\Bbb C}(x) \to \Omega^{\cal J}(A)$ of commutative ${\cal J}$-space monoids, where ${\Bbb C}(x)$ denotes the free commutative ${\cal J}$-space monoid on a point in degree $({\bf n_1, n_2})$.
 Its localization is the commutative symmetric ring spectrum $A[1/x]$ by \cite[Proposition 3.19]{Sag14}.

-\item Building on the above example, we define the \emph{direct image pre--log structure} $D(x)$ associated with $x$ as follows: form a homotopy pullback square and define $D(x)$ via a cofibrant replacement of $D'(x)$ relative to ${\Bbb C}(x)$; see \cite[Construction 4.2]{Sag14} for the precise construction.
-The localization of this pre--log ring spectrum is also $A[1/x]$ by \cite[Theorem 4.4]{Sag14}.
-This construction is independent of the choice of the representative $x$ and will be our preferred choice of pre--log structure associated to a homotopy class. \end{enumerate} \end{example}
+\item Building on the previous example, we define the \emph{direct image pre-log structure} $D(x)$ associated with $x$ as follows: form a homotopy pullback square and define $D(x)$ via a cofibrant replacement of $D'(x)$ relative to ${\Bbb C}(x)$; see \cite[Construction 4.2]{Sag14} for the precise construction.
+The localization of this pre-log ring spectrum is also $A[1/x]$ by \cite[Theorem 4.4]{Sag14}.
+This construction is independent of the choice of the representative $x$ and will be our preferred choice of pre-log structure associated to a homotopy class. \end{enumerate} \end{example}